 Public information is aimed at a broad audience.

 Evaluation of a patient’s specific circumstances by a suitably qualified health professional is an essential requirement for personal advice.
 If you are struggling with substance use issues, you will find the sensitive and discreet help that you need by calling an experienced addiction counsellor.
-Simply dialing the number on this page can start changing a life.
+Simply dialling the number on this page can start changing a life.